cyber272/FlaskWeb/README.md

 ---
 ## Overview
 This project demonstrates how to create a web form using Flask in Python.
-Each line of code is thoroughly commented for better understanding.

 # Project: Form in Python with Flask

-#### Duration: 5 days
-- 1 day to learn about Flask: [FreecodeCamp Flask](https://www.youtube.com/watch?v=Qr4QMBUPxWo)
-- 4 days to complete the project.

-## Skills developed:
-* Backend: PYTHON programming (introduction to logical structures)
-* Sanitization and validation of a form
-* Implementation of POST and GET methods
-* Implementation of templates with Jinja

 ## Problem statement:
 The company Hackers Poulette™ sells DIY kits and accessories for Rasperri Pi.
 They want to allow their users to contact their technical support.
 Your mission is to develop a Python script that displays a contact form and processes its response: sanitization, validation, and then sending feedback to the user.